Find Affordable College Courses

 Granville, OH

-Denison University did quite well in this year’s ranking of the best schools for communication and journalism students.
-It came in at #9 on the list.
-Denison is a small private not-for-profit school located in the small suburb of Granville.
+Denison University came in at #9 in this year’s edition of the Best Communication & Journalism Schools in the Great Lakes Region ranking.
+Denison is a small private not-for-profit school located in the suburb of Granville.

 Communication & Journalism majors at Denison take out an average of $23,187 in student loans while working on their egree.